lambardarr/SResolver/README.md

 sresolver is a command-line tool that resolves IP addresses to hostnames.
 It takes a list of IP addresses (in the format of IP:port or http(s)://IP) as input and outputs the corresponding hostnames.

+To install the latest version of sresolver from GitHub using go, you can use the following command:

+go install github.com/s1n6h/sresolver@latest

+This command will download the latest version of the sresolver tool from GitHub and install it to your $GOPATH/bin directory.
+You can then run sresolver from the command line.

 Usage

 sresolver [options]